Murugan47/NotepadPlus/README.md

 # Notepad Android App

-A simple lightweight notepad for Android with widget support.
+A simple lightweight notepad for Android designed to be used alongside the widget.

 ## Current Features